-John is a senior electricity market analyst and electricity policy consultant with over twenty five years of experience in energy market analysis, power procurement, project valuation, and policy analysis and development.
+John Dalton is a senior electricity market analyst and electricity policy consultant with over 25 years of experience in energy market analysis, power procurement, project valuation, and policy analysis and development.
 He offers extensive experience in the evaluation and analysis of electricity markets and the competitive position of generation technologies and projects within these markets including the assessment of the competitiveness of the underlying market, the development of power market price forecasts, the implementation of power procurement processes, and the development and evaluation of renewable energy policies.
 John has used market price forecasting tools to evaluate generation and transmission system investments in markets across North America.
 He has defended these forecasts in formal regulatory proceedings and before lenders and investors.
 John also has extensive experience with respect to the application of competitive procurement processes for transmission investments, advising clients on the development and participation in such processes.
 He has testified on electricity market price forecasts, wholesale market competitiveness issues, transmission pricing issues, power contracting policies and electric utility resource planning issues.
 He has a B.A. in Economics from Brown University and an M.B.A from Boston University.

-Prior to his role as a Senior Business Analyst, Travis worked as a Transmission Planner at the OPA where he was a lead for connection assessment development as part of the Feed-In Tariff program, reviewing both transmission and distribution impacts.
+Prior to Power Advisory, Travis worked as a Senior Business Analyst as the lead on the ongoing evolution of the Feed-In Tariff program for the OPA.
+Travis worked as a Transmission Planner at the OPA where he was a lead for connection assessment development as part of the Feed-In Tariff program, reviewing both transmission and distribution impacts.
 He was also involved in developing regional integrated system plans with ten to twenty year planning horizons along with assessing bulk system requirements.
 He was the lead on a study on Distributed Generation impacts in urban centers to understand the barriers and benefits of large scale integration.
-Travis has been actively involved with the OEB through the adjustments to the Distribution System Code for renewable energy connections, supporting OPA input while working as a transmission planner.
+Previous to his work at the OPA, Travis was a Distribution Engineer at Hydro Ottawa where he was responsible for capital planning, asset management, reliability analysis, regulatory filing support and project management.

 Travis has served on the board of the Queen’s University Engineering Society Services Inc. (QUESSI – the Campus Bookstore) and was a University Councillor for Queen’s University.
 Travis has an MSc in Electrical Engineering and a BSc in Electrical Engineering, both from Queen’s University.

-Wesley is an economist and financial analyst with twenty five years of consulting experience in the electricity sector, specializing in developing complex models.
+Wesley is an economist and financial analyst with 25 years of consulting experience in the electricity sector, specializing in developing complex models.
 His work has included electricity system planning, price forecasting, market assessment, corporate financial analysis, and project financial analysis of solar, wind, hydro, biomass, tidal, gas, cogeneration, and transmission projects.
 His analysis has been the basis for plant sales, purchase offers and refinancing.